 The Authority from time to time shall obtain reports from the inspectors and valuers of the Authority as to the manner in which moneys lent under this Division have been expended and used by the respective borrowers, and as to the state and condition of the improvements for the purpose of which those moneys have respectively been lent, and generally as to the state and condition of the properties in respect of which those moneys have been lent.

-[Section 45 amended by No. 28 of 2006 s.
+[Section 45 amended: No. 28 of 2006 s.
 332.]

 Division 2 — Guarantees and subsidies